 If the purpose of settling the Alter Ego Trust is to save the Probate fees – it is important to calculate the would-be Probate implication if the trust was not implemented, and to compare those anticipated savings with the cost of establishing the trust.
 What are those costs?
 First – legal fees and second – tax filing fees.

-It is recommended that an Alter Ego Trust agreement be drafted by a qualified estates and trusts lawyer, outlining the terms of the trust, setting out the initial trust property, and the distribution scheme of the trust property upon the death of the settlor.
+It is recommended that an Alter Ego Trust agreement be drafted by qualified estates and trusts lawyer, outlining the terms of the trust, setting out the initial trust property, and the distribution scheme of the trust property upon the death of the settlor.
 Further, any trust is a taxable person.
 As such, every year, a tax return must be filed with the Canada Revenue Agency for the Alter Ego Trust.
-A determination may need to be made based on your life expectancy and whether the cost of years of additional tax filings outweigh the Probate savings.
+A determination may need to be made based on your life expectancy and whether the cost of years of additional tax filings outweighs the Probate savings.
 Although Alter Ego Trusts are only available to those 65 years of age and older, today, people live longer than ever.
 This longevity means you may have 30 or more years of required tax advice and filings ahead of you – in addition to your personal tax return.

 2.The strict rule of who may Benefit

 Generally, you can do with your assets as you please during your life without restrictions.
-Assets held in an Alter Ego Trust however, carry a strict rule of who can benefit from the trust assets during the life of the settlor – more specifically, no one other than the settlor.
+Assets held in an Alter Ego Trust, however, carry a strict rule of who can benefit from the trust assets during the life of the settlor – more specifically, no one other than the settlor.
 This may seem trite and unproblematic, but consider this example:

 Woman settles an alter ego trust at the age of 78.
 She has a 3 million-dollar home.
 She is now 90 and re-locating to a nursing home.
 She has a few million dollars in other assets as well – enough to sustain her for the remainder of her life.
 The home is sold.
-She wants to distribute the proceeds of sale to her grandchildren – but that would put the trust offside.
+She wants to distribute the proceeds of the sale to her grandchildren – but that would put the trust offside.

 Of course, one option is to revoke the trust, but as you can see, the cost and many years of tax filings for this particular lady will have been lost.